Embroidermodder/Embroidermodder/docs/refman/plan.md

 6. Don't create a class for data that isn't dynamically allocated, for functions that don't use the private data.
 7. Avoid using set/get for class data when the data can be public.
 8. Reduce the amount of dynamically allocated memory, every allocation creates an oppertunity for invalid memory.
+9. Manage enums by setting DEFINEs for consistency.

 ## Compilation Speed